An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 Before we discuss these derived quantities, we identify a comparison sample of local ULIRGs with which we can compare these distributions and average properties.
 For this purpose we select ULIRGs from analysis of the GAMA survey undertaken by \cite{2018driver}.
 They used {\sc magphys} to model the multi-wavelength photometry of this sample from rest-frame UV--radio wavelengths, including both, {\it GALEX} far-UV and {\it Herschel}/SPIRE far-infrared photometry, which broadly matches the rest-frame wavelength coverage of the AS2UDS SMGs.
 This similarity in the multi-wavelength coverage and the use of the same SED modelling code will minimise systematic uncertainties in any comparison of the properties of these local ULIRGs with high-redshift SMGs.
-The GAMA local ULIRG sample comprises 353 galaxies which have redshifts of $z<$\,1, are brighter than $r\leq$\,19.8 and have far-infrared luminosities $L_{\rm IR}>$\,10$^{12}$\,L$_\odot$.
+The GAMA local ULIRG sample we use comprises 353 galaxies which have spectroscopic redshifts of $z<$\,1 (with a median of $z=$0.59), are brighter than $r\leq$\,19.8 (roughly equivalent to $H\sim$24 at z$\sim$2.5), have at least one PACS or SPIRE detection and have far-infrared luminosities $L_{\rm IR}>$\,10$^{12}$\,L$_\odot$.
+For comparison, we plot the distributions of the available parameters for the local ULIRGs in Fig. \ref{fig:distribution}.
 We similarly compare to previously published results on two high-redshift ULIRG samples from the {\sc magphys} analyses of the 870\,$\mu$m ALMA sample in ALESS \citep{2015dacunha} and a comparably sized 1.1-mm selected SMG sample in COSMOS studied with ALMA by \cite{2017miettinen}.